yashaswiks/RecipeApp/README.md

 These endpoints cover all the features mentioned in the project specification.
 Ensure to handle authentication, authorization, and validation of inputs appropriately for each endpoint.

-"Id"	"Category"
-"1"	"Appetizers"
-"2"	"Main Courses"
-"3"	"Desserts"
-"4"	"Salads"
-"5"	"Soups"

-New Recipe Entry JSON:
-{
-  "title": "Spaghetti Carbonara",
-  "instructions": "While the water is heating, beat the eggs in a bowl and mix in most of the grated cheese, reserving some for garnish.", "ingredients": [
-    "12 ounces (340 grams) of spaghetti",
-    "2 large eggs"
-  ],
-  "categoryId": 1
-}

-Update Recipe Entry JSON
-{
-  "newRecipeTitle": "Indian Spaghetti Carbonara", "newRecipeInstructions": "While the water is heating, beat the eggs in a bowl and mix in most of the grated cheese, reserving some for garnish and Turmeric to increase DHT.", "newIngredients": [
-    "12 ounces (340 grams) of spaghetti",
-    "2 large eggs"
-  ],
-  "newCategoryId": 4
-}